Australian Marine Parks

 Russell Gueho (Chair)

 Russell is the Director of East Marine Parks section in the Marine and Island Parks Branch of Parks Australia.
-He oversees management of the Coral Sea Marine Park, The Temperate East and the South-east Networks.
+He oversees management of the Coral Sea Marine Park, the Temperate East and the South-east Networks.

-Russell was a Fisheries and Wildlife Officer in WA for more than 16 years; has operated his own nature-based tourism business in the Kimberley and has extensive experience in tertiary education through roles including lecturing and managing diverse delivery teams in the TAFE system in WA, Victoria, and NSW.
+Russell operated his own nature-based tourism business in the Kimberley and has extensive experience in tertiary education including lecturing and managing diverse teams in the TAFE system in multiple states.
+He has a species of carnivorous plant (Byblis guehoi) named after him and has also published two natural history books on the Kimberley region of Western Australia.

 Rosemary Black